School Immunizations Minnesota Public Health Data Access - MN Dept. of Health

 State-level vaccine coverage rates are also available from the CDC's National Immunization Survey (NIS) and the Minnesota Immunization Information Connection (MIIC).
 AISR data differ from MIIC and NIS data on several important factors including: the age group represented, method of collection, and the individual vaccines that are included.

-For more information regarding childhood immunization rates from MIIC and the NIS, see:
+For more information regarding childhood immunization rates, see: